KooperL/marketo-developer.en/help/rest-api/files.md

 ### By Name

-Specify the name of the file using the required "name" parameter.
+Specify the name of the file using the required `name` parameter.

 ```
 GET /rest/asset/v1/file/byName.json?name=foo.png